julelang/manual/src/some-questions.md

 In languages ​​like Go, the developer provides the name of the receiver parameter.
 This can sometimes lead to writing shorter code with shorter names.
 But consistent naming is the developer's own effort.
 A simple renaming can be painful when applied to every method, especially in large structs.

 For reasons like these, Jule chose the `self` keyword to eliminate developer thinking cost for receiver name and always ensure a consistent receiver parameter name.
 This is also useful to keep the receiver parameter declaration shorter and gain some syntactical possibilities.

+### Why some packages in the standard library adopted from Go?

+Due to Jule being largely influenced by Go, many Go codes can be easily adapted to Jule.
+Go and Jule share very similar semantics.
+Implementing existing code is not too difficult.

+That is, time cost.
+Designing and developing well-implemented algorithms takes time.
+Go has enough well-implemented algorithms, so it makes sense to adopt them.
+And not all packages were adopted from Go, just specific ones that play well with Jule.
+Many algorithms are implemented from scratch for Jule.